Located in Studio 12

-During the three or four months residency, artists have a chance to define their practice outside of the academic context.
+During the three month residency, artists have a chance to define their practice outside of the academic context.
 They are able to network with the community of professional artists who are part of the Torpedo Factory Art Center community, sharing skills, techniques, and experiences.

 Congratulations to the 2017 Residents

 Jay Hendrick questions the value of value in his work.
 He creates paintings, then analyzes their importance, worth, and merit by exposing his work to different methods, such as digitization, duplication, and performance.
 His visual vocabulary is based on grids, a stable and reliable form, and color to assess the form’s value.
 His sundry palette draws from high and low culture, bringing together pop-music pink with cave-born ochers.